Dewalt-arch/pimpmyadlab/readme.md

 - Domain Controller only (Windows 2019 Server)
   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
-    - Instructions on how to wget the file directly to the vm are located above
+    - Instructions on how to wget the script directly to the vm are located above

   - Select Menu Option **D**
   - Script must be run ***3 times*** in order to fully complete Domain Contoller installation and configuration